elixirschool/elixirschool/en/lessons/basics/basics.md

     Interactive Elixir ({{ site.elixir.version }}) - press Ctrl+C to exit (type h() ENTER for help)
     iex>

+Note: On Windows PowerShell, you need to type `iex.bat`.

 Let's go ahead and give it a try now by typing in a few simple expressions: